 2.11.
 EMERGENCY PREPAREDNESS

-Any nuclear facility has an emergency plan, established by national legislation and coordinated by the Ministry of the Interior through local authorities and the National Nuclear Regulatory Authority.
+Every nuclear facility has an emergency plan, established by national legislation and coordinated by the Ministry of the Interior through local authorities and ISIN.

 3. NATIONAL LAWS AND REGULATIONS